jinnabaalu/GitCheatSheet/use-cases/delete-commits.md

 git checkout master
 ```

-> Note : This could be done in any branch.
-For this example, *master* branch is used.
+> Note: This could be done in any branch.
+For this example, the *master* branch is used.

 #### **Step 2** -  Get the commits history